113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering create
 {: #create-offering}

-Run the following command to add a new product to a private catalog in the account.
+Run the following command to add a product to a private catalog in the account.

 ```
 ibmcloud catalog offering create --catalog CATALOG --zipurl URL [--include-config]